pillarpress/pillar-press-theme/README.md

 ### Using The WordPress Dashboard

 1. Navigate to the 'Add New' Themes Dashboard
-1. Select `pillar-press-theme.zip` from your computer
+1. Select `pillar-press.zip` from your computer
 1. Upload
 1. Activate the theme on the WordPress Themes Dashboard

 ### Using FTP

-1. Extract `pillar-press-theme.zip` to your computer
+1. Extract `pillar-press.zip` to your computer
-1. Upload the `pillar-press-theme` directory to your `wp-content/themes` directory
+1. Upload the `pillar-press` directory to your `wp-content/themes` directory
 1. Activate the theme in your WordPress Themes dashboard

 ## Screenshots